wso2/docs-is/en/docs/quick-starts/dotnet-oidc-sdk.md

 ### Logout

-Use the following code to logout and already logged in user.
+Use the following code to log out an already logged in user.

 ```csharp
 await authenticationHelper.Logout(accessToken);